Skip to main content

 kontorilaud ja tool

-Nevertheless, employees are often given the opportunity to try their job first or perform work as volunteers for a while.
+The Employment Contracts Act does not provide for the concept of a trial day.
+Nevertheless, employees are often given the opportunity to try the job first.
 At the same time, the employer may say that if everything goes well and the candidate is successful in performing the work, the money will be paid and a contract will be concluded later.
-Such an offer is not in fact in accordance with the law.
-In order to assess the suitability of an employee, the Employment Contracts Act prescribes a probationary period.

 If the employee has not received remuneration for the work, the employee has the right to apply to the labour dispute resolution body with a claim for wages not received.